lvl-up/page_magic/README.md

 ```

 ### Element event hooks
 Frequently, you are going to have to work with pages that make heavy use of ajax.
-This means that just because you've
-clicked something, it doesn't mean that the action is finished.
 For these occasions PageMagic provides `before_events`
-and `after_events` hooks that you use to perform custom actions and wait for things to happen.
+and `after_events` hooks that you use to perform custom action.

 In the following example we have added watchers and event hooks to the SearchField custom element we defined in the
 [previous section](#custom-elements).
 Encapsulating the business logic here means that we can really add value to